5 Outsourcing Myths to Ditch in the New Year

 Heck no!
 In fact, now, more than ever before, there’s practically an unlimited supply of talented assistants available to you.
 11 years ago when I hired my first assistant, that just wasn’t the case.
 My, how times have changed.
 Now, its become its own industry.
 So if you’re willing to play the field a little, you’ll definitely find your perfect match.

 Of course, you don’t want just any old person handling the inner workings of your business, and it can be challenging to find the perfect fit assistant for your needs.
 But here’s a simple shortcut: Ask your network for recommendations!
 You’re bound to know someone who absolutely adores her VA, and has done all the vetting for you.

 Remember, too, that you can start small.
 You may want to offload a dozen tasks eventually, but feel free to work your way up to that goal.
 Experiment with paying someone to manage your top two or three time-sucking tasks.
 Check in with your gut and your budget after a few months, and decide if you’re ready to start handing off more work.

 Trust me when I tell you it’s time to break free of those excuses.
-Open yourself up to outsourcing, and watch your business thrive!
+So let the myths go, open yourself up to outsourcing, and watch your business thrive!

 PS.
 Gorgeous, if you want to achieve your time + financial dreams, you need to know your magic number.
 You can use my free Goddess Boss Calculator tool to help you discover exactly what yours is!